bright/new-www/content/blog/the-imago-trap-in-recruitment-why-chasing-the-perfect-candidate-or-company-can-backfire.md

 **1. Transparent job descriptions** - provide a detailed description of job roles and responsibilities, be specific about the skills and experience required, and include information about the company culture and team dynamics.

 **2. Showcase real employee stories** - share testimonials from current employees about their experiences e.g. a typical day at work, or show career path stories to highlight career progress within the company.
+Don’t sugarcoat it.
+Show your company as it really is, with all its ups and downs.
+Every workplace has its challenges, just like it has its wins.
+Authenticity builds trust, and people appreciate the real story, not a polished illusion.

-**3. Authentic visual content** - use real photos and videos from your workplace rather than stock images, share behind-the-scenes content to give potential candidates a glimpse of the work environment.
+**3. Authentic visual content** - use real photos and videos from your workplace rather than stock images, share behind the scenes content to give potential candidates a glimpse of the work environment.

-**4. Take care of candidate’s experience** -  ask for feedback from candidates about the role and hiring process itself.
-Keep transparent communication throughout the whole process.
+**4. Take care of candidate’s experience** - keep transparent communication throughout the whole process.
+Keep candidates informed at every stage, set clear expectations, and most importantly, ask for their feedback.
+Understanding how they perceive the process helps you refine it and shows that you value their time and effort, even if they don’t end up joining your team.
+A well-managed hiring process is not about creating a perfect career page and filling roles, it is about building relationships.

 **5. Realistic expectations** - be honest about the challenges of the job as well as the rewards, provide a realistic view of work-life balance at your company.
+One of the biggest mistakes recruiters make is overselling the role, painting an idealised picture that does not match reality.
+If the job comes with tight deadlines or a steep learning curve, say so.
+If work-life balance varies by season or project, be clear about it. **Candidates appreciate honesty.
+It is better to have someone excited about the real job than someone disappointed by a broken promise.**

 **6. Engage with current employees** - regularly ask employees for feedback and implement changes in the job descriptions or recruitment proces based on their input.